jeremyseow/AWS/Learning Path/AWS/Database Fundamentals/Non-Relational DBs/AWS DynamoDB/DynamoDB Streams.md

 - **Stream records have a lifetime of 24 hours**, after which they will be removed from the stream

+- Data expired using a TTL will appear as an event in your DynamoDB streams

 ![[DynamoDB Stream.png]]